sorare/api/README.md

 {"data":{"signIn":{"currentUser":{"slug":"<YourSlug>","email":"<YourEmail>"},"errors":[]}}}
 ```

-Should you keep the same `cookie` for future API calls, they will then be authenticated as this user.
+You can store the `cookie` and re-use it to authenticate the user in future API calls.

 ```bash
 $ curl 'https://api.sorare.com/graphql' \